pharpend/louse/README.md

 3. Rewrite the tutorial

-### 0.2

-1. Replace `louse bug list` and `louse bug show` with a more flexible `louse query`.
+4. Replace `louse bug list` and `louse bug show` with a more flexible `louse query`.

     Additonally, factor out the query to be a central part of the `Read.hs` file, rather than just stuck on in `Bugs.hs`.

+    The query should use the familiar SQL syntax

-2. Add a `louse config` command to edit the configuration file.
+5. Add a `louse config` command to edit the configuration file.

-3. Add support for common features like relations, tagging, and attachments.
+6. Add support for common features like relations, tagging, and attachments.

 ### 0.3